PashavanBijlert/MuSkeMo/README.md

 You can change the locations of the path points by selecting the muscle in edit mode (select the muscle and press "TAB").

 Within the muscle panel, it is also possible to create wrapping geometry (currently, only cylinders are supported), and assign these to muscles.

+It is possible to compute moment arms and muscle lengths in the Muscle Panel, and these can be recomputed on the fly when changing muscle paths.
+A live length viewer can help tune musculotendon parameters, especially when combined with imported kinematics.

 # **Anatomical & local reference frames panel**